@supergrain/silo

 const post = useDocument("post", "1");Internally, the store's finder calls your adapter with the queued ids, expecting a shape the default processor understands:

-// finder calls adapter.find(ids); expects either a single doc or an array
+// finder runs the Effect from adapter.find(ids); expects either a single doc or an array

 // → [{ id: "1", ... }, { id: "2", ... }]